Ruby’s dig methods are useful for accessing nested data

 item = { id: "0001", type: "donut", name: "Cake", ppu: 0.55, batters: { batter: [ {id: "1001", type: "Regular"}, {id: "1002", type: "Chocolate"}, {id: "1003", type: "Blueberry"}, {id: "1004", type: "Devil's Food"} ] }, topping: [ {id: "5001", type: "None"}, {id: "5002", type: "Glazed"}, {id: "5005", type: "Sugar"}, {id: "5007", type: "Powdered Sugar"}, {id: "5006", type: "Chocolate with Sprinkles"}, {id: "5003", type: "Chocolate"}, {id: "5004", type: "Maple"} ] }

-method, you can write:
+Without a dig method, you can write:

 item[:batters][:batter][1][:type] # => "Chocolate"

-method, you can write:
+With a dig method, you can write:

 item.dig(:batters, :batter, 1, :type) # => "Chocolate"

-method, you can write, erroneously (raises
+Without a dig method, you can write, erroneously (raises

-NoMethodError (undefined method `[]' for nil:NilClass)
+NoMethodError (undefined method `[]' for nil:NilClass)):

 item[:batters][:BATTER][1][:type]

-method, you can write (still erroneously, but
+With a dig method, you can write (still erroneously, but

 avoiding the exception):